trytoolchest/lug/docs/docs/getting-started/using-files.md

 # Using files

-!!! warning "Lug is not a security boundary"

-    We strongly recommend only running trusted code in trusted containers with Lug.
-It is possible to break out of Lug's virtualization layer.

-## Using files locally
+## Using files locally with Docker images

-When running a function with Lug locally, the Python function's file access does not change.
-The container – or, in other words, calls to `subprocess.run`, `subprocess.Popen`, and `os.system` – is limited to files in Lug's `mount` argument.
+When running a function with Lug locally, the Python function's file access doesn't change.
+You can skip this section!

-`mount` defaults to the current working directory, but you can pass a new mount point to grant greater access.
+If you're using a sidecar Docker container, Lug mounts your system's file system at `/lug` inside the container.

+By default, Lug mounts the current working directory to `/lug`.
+You can change this with the `mount` parameter.

 !!! tip "Lug's `mount` is a Docker mount point"